-- Undergo two dental cleanings per year,a and Participate in condition-appropriate chronic disease manage

-Specified guideline-based clinical services are required of HEP enrollees with diabetes, high cholesterol, high blood pressure, heart disease, asthma, and chronic obstructive pulmonary disorder (COPD).
-There are provisions to exempt enrollees with unu-
+- Obtain specified age and gender-appropriate health risk assessments, evidence-based screenings, and physical and - Undergo two dental cleanings per year,^a and Participate in condition-appropriate chronic disease manage- - Specified guideline-based clinical services are required of HEP enrollees with diabetes, high cholesterol, high blood pressure, heart disease, asthma, and chronic obstructive pulmonary disorder (COPD).
+There are provisions to exempt enrollees with unusual or special circumstances from requirements as appropriate.